 If your business website or application becomes popular in the market or there is an increase in demand, you must broaden your view of user accessibility and performance.
 What do you do?
 The answer for this is usually some type of scalability of your IT infrastructure.
 When talking about scalability in cloud computing, you will often hear about two ways of scaling: horizontal or vertical.
-In this blog post, we will look deeper into these terms and also into AWS (Amazon Web Services) scalability and which services you can use.

 Cloud scalability refers to the ability to increase or decrease IT resources (virtual machines, databases, networks) as needed to meet changing needs.
 Scalability is one of the main advantages of the cloud and the main driving force for its popularity in businesses.